Jarhodee/printf/README.md

-# A colaboration project on printf
+# An ALX colaboration project on printf

 ## Project team: